Wild Alaskan Company

 1. Heat a charcoal or gas grill to high.
 Alternatively, preheat a cast-iron grill pan over high heat.

 2. Meanwhile, prepare chimichurri.
-Combine parsley, cilantro, garlic, oregano, thyme, and chili flakes in a mini food processor.
-Process until finely chopped, then add in oil and process until combined, scraping down sides of bowl as needed.
+Finely mince parsley, cilantro, garlic, oregano, and thyme, then combine with red chili flakes in a small mixing bowl.
+Whisk in oil until combined.
+(Alternatively, combine the ingredients in a mini food processor and process until finely chopped, adding in oil once it's processed.
+Transfer to a small bowl.)
 Add a splash of red wine vinegar and season to taste with salt.
 Adjust as desired with more vinegar or salt.
-Transfer to small bowl and set aside.

 3. Using paper towels or a clean kitchen towel, gently pat excess moisture from halibut steaks.
 Season both sides with salt and pepper.